Private Overhead Electric Lines (POELs)

 The following links provide useful information from distribution businesses on POELs, your responsibilities and dealing with defects.

-If you do not know who your distribution business is, you can look on your meter or click here.
+If you do not know who your distribution business is, check your meter or click here.

 POELs and bushfires